browserengineering/book/book/scheduling-and-threading.md

 raster and draw stages.
 (You can also try adding dirty bits for whether layout needs to be run, but be careful to think very carefully about all the ways this dirty bit might need to end up being set.)

+* *Multi-tab scroll offsets*: our browser doesn't currently keep track of the scroll offset of each tab separately.
+That's why `set_active_tab` unconditionally sets it to zero.
+In a real browser, all the tabs would remember their scroll offset.
+Fix this.